Education—A Better Future

 New farms need new farmers!
 The farm to table/local farm/local food trend is booming.
 We all love local farms and want to see more of them.
 We need more local farms to reverse the trend of dangerous, anonymous, industrialized farming.
 Education is the only way to spur this movement.
 Young people (who may never have visited a farm) need a place to experience a real farm, and farm life, to begin to even consider agriculture, an agricultural career or agrarian life.

 By keeping the farm active and producing, by opening the gates to allow people in, by committing Moon In The Pond Farm to a mission of education, we provide opportunities for as many people as possible to see and experience farming’s benefits, value and rewards.
-For every new farmer educated at Moon In The Pond, multitudes of benefits accrue for entire communities – farmers’ markets, healthy school foods, butcher shops, local restaurants, open farm land, clean soil, water and air, and so forth.
+For every new farmer educated at Moon In The Pond, multitudes of benefits accrue for entire communities – farmers’ markets, healthy school foods, butcher shops, local restaurants, open farm land, clean soil, water and air, and so much more.
 As those new farmers educate other new farmers, our impact is multiplied exponentially.
 Each life lived close to the land, farming, benefits many lives—in the community, region and beyond.

 Good food and a clean environment require organic farms and farmers.
 Farmers need communities that support them.
 If we hope to have farmers and supportive communities, we need educational farms like Moon In The Pond.
 The vibrant active farms of a vital rural culture, the farms of our grandparents (and great grandparents going back 10 thousand years) filled that need and sustained our world.
 We continue that powerful tradition.
-At Moon In The Pond we’re fighting for a better planet—that understands the enormous power of working in harmony with nature.
+At Moon In The Pond we’re fighting for a better planet, and a culture that understands the enormous power of working in harmony with nature.
 We commit to grow much more than just good food, we commit to grow a better future. –Farmer Dom